DozyXYZ/InformationSecurityAutumn2023/h6_A.Nynomous.md

 > Gain control as many entry and exit nodes as possible to correlate traffic and identify users
 > Man-in-the-middle attack: interject a capture service between the Tor user and destination

+It is the user's mistake, not Tor.

+* Havard student made a mistake when he used Tor to email bomb threat to the school in order to avoid taking an exam.
+He used Tor on the Harvard school network in the time frame of the threat mail.
+The IT staff and FBI busted him.
+Tor worked but the user sucked.

+* Drug Kingpin used personal email address on the open internet for some businesses.
+FBI linked him to his anonymous Dark Web identity.
+He got life sentence.